Android Wear smartwatches so far

-The company promises a variety of styles beyond the default leather straps, including metal bands and new leather colors.
-In the meantime, we've taken the toolkit to the watch and added our own 22mm strap.
+The company offers a variety of styles beyond the default leather straps, including metal bands and new leather colors.
+Alternatively you can take the toolkit to the watch and add your own 22mm strap.

 LG G Watch R is even rounder

-One-upping Motorola's smartwatch is the LG G Watch R that's due out this fall.
-It boasts what LG loves to refer to as the first full-circle watch powered by Android Wear.
+One-upping Motorola's smartwatch is the LG G Watch R. It boasts what LG loves to refer to as the first full-circle watch powered by Android Wear.

 It's true.
 Moto 360's display doesn't form a complete circle.
 It has a blank spot at the bottom.
 This chin or horizon line houses its screen components instead of needing a blank circular bezel for the task.

-Some people think this looks more like a real watch, while others call it a diver's watch and don't want to wait until it until the Autumn release date or pay its likely expensive price (so far £220 in the UK).
+Some people think this looks more like a real watch, while others call it a diver's watch and don't want to pay the roughly £210/$350 that it costs.

-Fixing a major complain of ours regarding proprietary chargers, Sony opted to include a micro USB port for charging.
+Fixing a major complaint of ours regarding proprietary chargers, Sony opted to include a micro USB port for charging.
 Brilliant.
 It also delivers reasonable battery life so you won't have to use the charger quite so often.